-If you’re looking to save on printer ink (from printing all those coupons ), here are a few helpful tips for ya!
-Also, be sure to check out the recent Facebook post here for even more helpful tips from Hip2Save readers.
-Here are a few tips…
+If you’re looking for ways to save on printer ink (from printing all those coupons 😉 ), here’s a few helpful tips for ya…

 Inkjet Versus Laser Printer:

 Many of you have stated that the longest lasting, most reliable, and most affordable (in the long run) printers are laser printers!
 Although laser printers may cost more initially, they tend to be faster, use less ink, and are much cheaper on a month to month basis (i.e. cost of inkjet cartridges versus laser toner cartridges).

 * Guide to Top 10 Printers in 2014

 Already have an inkjet printer?
 Then you may want to consider a Continuous Flow System.
 This system will help you save big bucks on printer ink as it eliminates the need for replacement ink cartridges.
 For more information on this economical system, click here.

 Readers tips on how to Save Money on Ink and Paper:

 * I bought a Brother Laser when it was on sale at one of the office stores.
 I used the black tape trick (YouTube video shows you how) and have had printer for over 2 years and just now replaced the toner it came with.
 This is with my major coupon printing and my husband printing college work.
 I also do the Office Max rewards program and get the cases of paper for pennies after rewards every time it is offered.
 (Head here to see how you can score FREE paper at Staples this week!)